danielfvm/mental-ts/README.md

 # mental-ts
-Write mental engine addons with TypeScript.
+Write addons for the [mental engine](https://mentalgames.org/) with TypeScript.

 ## Why?
 Types allow you to write safer code that won't have runtime errors duo to missspelling or using the wrong method name.